 In her report, Bella does a great job of writing a “grabby” introduction and making sure that her conclusion relates to her introduction.

 Notice how Cade includes details in his introduction.
 He also includes many supporting reasons, also called evidence from the text, in his report.
+Using evidence is an essential skill that continues to be a focus every year.

 Third graders are taught to emphasize the content and organization of their writing.
 Making edits to spelling and grammar are considered a final step — and aren’t quite as important as getting their ideas on paper.
 As you read Laura’s report, you may notice the spelling corrections (like the dark “c” in “faucet”) that she makes at the end, after concentrating on her introduction, supporting reasons, and conclusion.